rgiosa10/programming-language-selector/README.md

 * Then open your terminal.
 I recommend going to your Desktop directory (command: $ cd Desktop).
 * Then clone the project by inputting: $ git clone https://github.com/rgiosa10/programming-language-selector.git
 * Go to the new directory (command: $ cd programming-language-selector) or open the directory folder on your desktop.
-* Finally, locate the index.html file and open it by double-clicking it, that will open the app on your web browser.
+* Finally, locate the index.html file and double-click to open.
+That will open the app on your web browser.
 * Here is a link to the site on Git Hub Pages: https://rgiosa10.github.io/programming-language-selector

 ## Known Bugs